jguo108/video-scripts/Resources/AI Prompts for Book Reviews/Prompt to Create YT Style Book Review Video.md

 * Identify who might benefit most from reading it.
 * Highlight the book's unique value or contribution to the topic.

-Please do not write the script yet, wait until I have given you the guideline for each part and say "Go"

-For the *Conclusion*:
+Include the following pointers for the *Call for Action*:
 * Briefly recap the main points of the book and your key takeaways.
 * Encourage viewers to read the book, explore the topic further, or share their own thoughts in the comments.
+* Discuss both the immediate and long-term actions we can take after reading this book.
 * End with a question or statement that leaves viewers thinking about the implications of AI or the ideas discussed in the book.
 - Thank viewers for watching, and include any standard YouTube outro elements (subscribe reminders, etc.).

-Now you can start composing the entire script, Go!